Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/hitbox.md

     }
 ```

-`HurtboxMask.cs` represents the possible HurtboxMasks a unit can have in our template game.
-They are used by [HurtboxMaskBehaviours](unit.md#hurtboxmaskbehaviours).
+`HurtboxMask.cs` enumerates the possible HurtboxMasks a unit can have in the template.
+A unit's current HurtboxMask determines what [HurtboxTypes](#hurtboxtype) a unit interacts with.

 #### HurtboxType